 Need Safety Documentation?

 We provide full SDS in English, Chinese, Spanish, and French.
-All our PAM is NSF/ANSI 60 certified and tested for residual acrylamide ≤0.05%.
+All our PAM is document-supported and tested for residual acrylamide ≤0.05%.
 Contact us for:

 - Full SDS (Safety Data Sheet)